zhahui/kasisto-server-api/guided-conversation-api/README.md

 - [NLG Message templates](nlg-message-templates.md)

-This section details the different message templates available to *Guided Conversation Webhook*.
-The Webhook can use generate messages to the user using any combination of templates.
+This section details the different message templates available to the *Guided Conversation Webhook*.
+The Webhook can generate messages to the user using any combination of templates.

 - [NLU User input types](nlu-input-types.md)

-This section details the different type of data the Guided Conversation Webhook* can ask KAI to capture from the user inputs.
+This section details the different type of data the *Guided Conversation Webhook* can ask KAI to understand from the user inputs.